oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 1. Refresh the page.
 2. Select **Directory Synchronization**,  Click on **...(Actions)** menu and Click on ***Run***
 3. Click ***Run*** (in the upper right of the page).
-4. Look at the Response section to verify the BIP report results and verify the Status is 200 OK
-5. Click the link which appears on top to track the instance.
+4. Click the link which appears on top to track the instance.
 The track instance page appears.
 The Integration state should be processing or successful.
-OR you can also track by clicking on ***Home***, ***Observability*** and ***Instances***
+Alternatively, you can track the instance by clicking on ***Home***, ***Observability*** and ***Instances***
+5. Verify the csv file created in the File Server which contains new hire records.
+6. Run the Integration once again and notice the Scheduled Parameter Current Value which contains the last run date.
+This time you should see no records fetched.

 ## Task 20: Congratulations
 Congratulations!
-You have used HCM Cloud adapter to get the ATOM feeds and called FTP server to write the data into the File Server.
+You have used HCM Cloud adapter to get the new hire ATOM feeds and created a csv file in File server with all new hire entries.

 You may now **proceed to the next lab**.